kevinacrystal/SARIMAX_crime/README.md

 ## Conclusions and Recommendations

 Using maximum temperature improved the predictive ability of the SARIMAX model.
-By using an exogenous feature such as maximum temperature, which can be more accurately predicted than crime itself, it may be possible to improve predictions of crime incidence.
+Maximum temperature, which can be more accurately predicted than crime itself, may serve as an effective exogenous feature to improve predictions of crime incidence.